 Understand that Medicare only covers healthcare costs deemed to be medically necessary.
 Your doctor, for example, may decide that you should have physical therapy.
 If the therapy is determined to be medically necessary for recovery, and not just a recommendation, then Medicare would cover the costs.

-To start learning more about Medicare, contact a HealthMarkets professional by phone.
+To start learning more about Medicare, visit HealthMarkets today.